1 Thessalonians

 Prayer for the Thessalonians (3:11-13)

-Paul prays that God the Father and the Lord Jesus would direct his path back to Thessalonica and that the Lord would cause the Thessalonians' love to increase and overflow, establishing their hearts blameless in holiness at the coming of Christ.
+Paul prays that God the Father and the Lord Jesus would direct his path back to Thessalonica and cause the Thessalonians' love to increase and overflow, establishing their hearts blameless in holiness at the coming of Christ.

 Instructions on Holy Living (4:1-12)